M66B/FairEmail/FAQ.md

 Google backup is disabled to prevent privacy-sensitive information, like account credentials and email addresses, from [automatically being sent to Google](https://developer.android.com/guide/topics/data/autobackup).

+In theory, there is client-side encryption, but there is no specification available about what this means.
+Moreover, many people do not trust Google.

 Unfortunately, it is not possible to enable cloud backup for other backup software without enabling Google backup.
+Whether Google backup is enabled needs to be specified in the app manifest.
+So, unfortunately, it isn't possible to add an option for this.

+As a replacement, you can back up and restore all settings, including the account settings and credentials, via the backup-settings tab page.
+This backup export uses a proper encryption method, [see here](#user-content-faq36).

 <br />